List of Tiny Toon Adventures characters: Sappy Stanley

 Sappy Stanley (voiced by Jonathan Winters) is a green elephant who is very jealous of Bugs Bunny.
 He has made only one appearance in "Who Bopped Bugs Bunny?", which is a parody of Who Framed Roger Rabbit?.
 Sappy Stanley is a parody of Terrytoons character Sidney the Elephant a.k.a.
 Silly Sidney.
 Sidney was created by Gene Deitch.

 As a baby, Stanley discovered he had the ability to make others laugh when chimpanzees threw coconuts at his head and laughed at him.
 Throughout the 1950s, Stanley starred in many classic cartoons.
 His best cartoon was "Which Way to the Arctic?", which involved him getting hit by coconut-throwing chimpanzees.
 The film was nominated for the Hollywood Shloscar (a parody of the Oscars), but lost to Knighty Knight Bugs (1958).
 Outraged, Stanley moved to Paris where he became a national star, but slowly began building up his revenge against Bugs Bunny.

 The historical background to the episode was the nomination of Silly Sidney's second short, called "Sidney's Family Tree" (1958), for an Academy Award for Best Animated Short Film.
 It lost to Knighty Knight Bugs.

 The Wolverine

 The Wolverine (vocal effects provided by Frank Welker) is an evil wolverine who tries to eat the Tiny Toons.
 He is first introduced in "Buster and the Wolverine" (a spoof of Peter and the Wolf), and makes cameos in various other cartoons.
 In his debut appearance, he manages to kidnap Hamton, Plucky, Babs, Sweetie, and Furrball, and he is successful in devouring them all.
 However, they are later rescued by Buster, and they all work together to defeat him.
 In the same episode, he also makes a brief attempt at devouring Montana Max, Shirley, and Gogo.

 The Coyote Kid

-The Coyote Kid (voiced by Jason Marsden) is a brown coyote who is an outlaw and is the main antagonist of "High Toon".
+The Coyote Kid (voiced by Frank Welker) is a brown coyote who is an outlaw and is the main antagonist of "High Toon".
 He bears a close resemblance to Wile E. Coyote, but is not to be confused with him.